amock/rmcl_example/README.md

 After that, try to visualize the triangle mesh map via RViz.
 [rmcl](https://github.com/uos/rmcl) itself does not provide any mesh visualization tools.
-I myself use a RViz plugin of the [mesh_tools](https://github.com/uos/mesh_tools).
+I myself use the RViz plugin of the mesh_tools with this fork: https://github.com/aock/mesh_tools

+- TODO: Right now this visualization works only on devices with OpenCL capable GPUs.
+With some effort, OpenCL could get an optional dependency in the mesh_tools.
+I will put this to my queue of future fixes.

 The results should look as follows:

 |  Gazebo  |  RViz  |
 |:--------:|:------:|